Imperial Aramaic: Hebrew

-The Babylonian Captivity ended after Cyrus the Great conquered Babylon.
+The Babylonian captivity ended after Cyrus the Great conquered Babylon.
 The mass-prevalence of Imperial Aramaic in the region resulted in the eventual use of the Aramaic alphabet for writing Hebrew.
 Before the adoption of Imperial Aramaic, Hebrew was written in the Paleo-Hebrew alphabet, which, along with Aramaic, directly descended from Phoenician.
-Hebrew and Aramaic heavily influenced one another, with mostly religious Hebrew words (such as ‘ēṣ "wood”) transferring into Aramaic and more general Aramaic vocabulary (such as māmmôn "wealth") entering the local Hebrew lexicon.
+Hebrew and Aramaic heavily influenced one another, with mostly religious Hebrew words (such as ‘ēṣ "wood") transferring into Aramaic and more general Aramaic vocabulary (such as māmmôn "wealth") entering the local Hebrew lexicon.

 Late Old Western Aramaic, also known as Jewish Old Palestinian, is a well-attested language used by the communities of Judea, probably originating in the area of Caesarea Philippi.
 By the 1st century CE, the people of Roman Judaea still used Aramaic as their primary language, along with Koine Greek for commerce and administration.
 The oldest manuscript of the Book of Enoch (c.
 170 BC) is written in the Late Old Western Aramaic dialect.

-The Koine Greek used in the New Testament has many non-Greek terms of Aramaic origin, such as:
+The New Testament has several non-Greek terms of Aramaic origin, such as: